Aged care agreements

 Seniors Rights Service is a fully accredited Community Legal Centre.

-Call our free, confidential phone advice service on 02 9281 3600
+Call our free, independent and confidential phone service on 02 9281 3600

 Please note – this is general information only.
 It is not legal advice.
 If you feel you need legal advice, please speak to a Seniors Rights Service solicitor.